-The 400w RMS power is on the lower side, with 800w peak and 1200w max, but it’s still plenty to power these two smaller subs.
+The 400w RMS power handling isn’t on the higher side, with 800w peak and 1200w max, but it’s still plenty to power these two smaller subs.

 This is meant to be a dead-simple, affordable way to get some extra bass in your car, because without a subwoofer you simply aren’t hearing what you should be hearing.

 This sub helps round out the frequencies for you and absolutely gives you some solid bass, it’s just not going to move mountains.

 Similar to the first product on this list, this one also comes with everything you need to get started, except in this case it’s all built into one smaller box, rather than having a separate amplifier.
 It’s great if you’ve got very limited space and aren’t willing to sacrifice your trunk to bass, and don’t want to mess around with a lot of tuning or having to build anything.